sfgz/sfgz-basics/README.md

 sfgz_udb is also required by upcoming extensions as sfgz_kurs or sfgz_lsbacker

 ## Installation
-Import the file within Typo3 as extensions.
+Import each file within Typo3 as extension.

 ## Requirements
 ### Depends on Typo3 9.5.13